w3f/polkadot-wiki/docs/learn/learn-opengov.md

 realistic amount earlier than those which use highly privileged classes such as `Root`.
 Classes with more political significance can be made to require a higher approval early on, to avoid controversy.

-In Gov2, proposals that are not approved after
+In OpenGov, proposals that are not approved after
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
 days are considered rejected by default and the Decision Deposit is refunded.
 If the proposal